Black Jack Tarr: Fictional character biography

-The character of Jack Tarr is portrayed as a successful officer in the British Army who, having received a discharge from the military, undertakes positions within fictionalized versions of the British Foreign Service, MI-6, and then eventually under the command of Sir Denis Nayland Smith of Scotland Yard.
+Jack Tarr is an officer in the British Army who, having received a discharge from the military, undertakes positions within fictionalized versions of the British Foreign Service, MI-6, and then eventually under the command of Sir Denis Nayland Smith.
+While serving with Smith, Tarr comes into contact with Shang-Chi and a small band of adventurers fighting a covert war against Fu Manchu.
+When Fu is defeated, Tarr joins Freelance Restorations, a group of private adventurers.